PeopleForBikes/PeopleForBikes.github.io/content/language-tooling-guidelines.md

-Like dependencies, we try to reduce the amount of general-purpose programming languages we use for [PeopleForBikes] projects, therefore we decided to only adopt Javascript, [Rust] and [Python].
+Like dependencies, we try to reduce the amount of general-purpose programming languages we use for [PeopleForBikes] projects, therefore we decided to only adopt TypeScript, [Rust] and [Python].

 They are respectively used for the following use cases:

-- Web projects must be written in Javascript
+- Web projects must be written in TypeScript
 - Projects dealing with data science or GIS must be written in [Python].
 - All other projects must be written in [Rust].